 To find out what's new with Jean Lafitte's crew, keep in touch via park social media.

 Project days which require little training and a minimum time commitment are regularly scheduled at some Jean Lafitte sites.
 Volunteers might help staff a park booth at a festival, dig out invasive plants, or take photographs during an event.
 Group projects can also be arranged (for group project inspiration, read about the summer 2012 volunteer projects by members of the 2012 Evangelical Lutheran Church in America Youth Gathering here).

-Jean Lafitte volunteers make a difference every day: in 2012, over 1,200 volunteers donated over 18,000 hours of work (and had lots of fun doing it!).
+Jean Lafitte volunteers make a difference every day: in 2013, over 1,900 volunteers donated nearly 19,000 hours of work (and had lots of fun doing it!).

 Equal Opportunity Policy: Jean Lafitte National Historical Park and Park and Preserve is committed to a strong nondiscrimination policy respecting its employees and volunteers.
 Its policy is to provide equal opportunities for all and to eliminate discrimination based on sex (including sexual harassment and sexual orientation), race, color, national origin, religion, age, and disability.